-The Shaman sickness represents the strongest nervous breakdown, which cannot be treated by conventional medicine.
-Only initiation into shamanism can remove the ailment.
-In a symbolic sense this is the call of the ancestors who chose this or that person to be a shaman.
-If the chosen candidate refused, he either died or went insane.
-There is much evidence of how this sickness occurs.
+Shaman sickness represents an extreme nervous breakdown that cannot be treated by conventional medicine.
+Only initiation into shamanism can relieve the afflicted.
+Symbolically, it is the call of the ancestors who have chosen a particular person to become a shaman.
+If the chosen candidate refuses, they either die or go insane.
+There is ample evidence of how this sickness manifests.

-(Testimony of Mikhail Stepanov from the book.
-G.V.
-Ksenofontova “Legends and stories from the Yakuts, Buryats and Tungus)
+(Testimony of Mikhail Stepanov from G.V.
+Ksenofontov’s book, “Legends and Stories from the Yakuts, Buryats, and Tungus”)

-(Testimony of Bulagat Bukhasheev from the book of GV Ksenofontov).
+(Testimony of Bulagat Bukhasheev from the book by G.V.
+Ksenofontov)

 (Testimony of Bulagat Bukhasheev)

-For Siberian people, the place in which learning takes place is rather arbitrary.
-This may be the sky, and may be the lower world.
-They say that the shaman’s “color” depends on it: white or black.
-But the black shaman is not the one who is meant to harm people, he just communicates and resorts to the help of the spirits of the lower world.
-Here is a snippet of the visions of Spiridon Gerasimov, a Yakut shaman:
+For the Siberian people, the place of spiritual learning is fluid—it may be the sky, or it may be the underworld.
+It is said that a shaman’s “color” depends on this: white or black.
+However, a black shaman is not necessarily malevolent; rather, they communicate with and seek aid from the spirits of the lower world.
+The following is an account of a vision experienced by Spiridon Gerasimov, a Yakut shaman:

-As we can see we have a description of the shaman disease of the “evil” or “black” shaman.
-The image of the Bloody River draws attention, giving the elect one the name of a famous shaman with bloody feet.
-The river bed branches creates the image of a tree.
-In this sense, water as a symbol of Chaos becomes the main vehicle of the shaman in the Lower World.
-Thus, we are talking about the World Tree, connecting the Upper, Middle and Lower Worlds.
-The river outfall – the beginning of the river, the point from which the tree grows.
-Therefore Spiridon stands at the foot of the tree, which he intends to use to travel to other worlds.
-In the Yakut tradition, the souls of unborn shamans were fed in nests or “cradles” of the world tree.
+Here, we see a description of the shaman sickness of an “evil” or “black” shaman.
+The image of the Bloody River is particularly striking—it bestows upon the initiate the title of a famous shaman with bloody feet.
+The branching riverbed evokes the image of a tree.
+In this sense, water, as a symbol of Chaos, becomes the primary conduit for the shaman’s journey to the Lower World.
+This suggests the presence of the World Tree, which connects the Upper, Middle, and Lower Worlds.
+The river’s mouth—the place where it originates—is the root from which the tree grows.
+Spiridon thus stands at the base of the tree, preparing to travel between worlds.
+In Yakut tradition, the souls of unborn shamans are nurtured in the nests or “cradles” of the World Tree.

 Equally important is the symbolism of suffering.
-Before being chosen by the spirits, the initiate’s soul was boiled in a cauldron, slain… Perhaps it was the degree of torment that befell the initiate that determined his future strength:
+Before being chosen by the spirits, the initiate’s soul is subjected to a symbolic death—boiled in a cauldron, dismembered… It is believed that the degree of torment an initiate endures determines their future strength:

 (Testimony of Bulagat Bukhasheev)

-According to other sources, the spirits counted the bones of the future shaman.
-If the “initiate” had enough of them then he could become a shaman, if not – the person died.
-It was considered a good sign if the shaman had more bones than an ordinary person.
-It was a sign of his power.
-Therefore, the Buryats highly esteemed the six-fingered shamans, who had a biological deviation.
-A famous Olkhon shaman Valentin Hagdaev has six fingers on one hand.
+According to other accounts, spirits counted the bones of the future shaman.
+If the initiate had enough bones, they could become a shaman; if not, they perished.
+It was considered a good omen if a shaman had more bones than an ordinary person—this was a sign of their power.
+The Buryats held great respect for six-fingered shamans, who possessed a biological anomaly.
+A well-known Olkhon shaman, Valentin Hagdaev, had six fingers on one hand.

-Anyhow the meaning of the shaman sickness is the death of the ordinary person and the birth of the shaman.
-Under normal conditions such a birth is the result of the call of the person by the spirits of the ancestors.
-However there is evidence when a person became a shaman differently:
+Ultimately, the essence of shaman sickness is the death of an ordinary person and the birth of a shaman.
+Under normal circumstances, this transformation occurs when a person is called by the spirits of their ancestors.
+However, there are cases where someone became a shaman by other means:

 (Testimony of Bulagat Bukhasheev)